NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **Lopsided U**: 6, 7, 8, 9, or 10

-  .. [#] BoreholesOrTrenches/Count autosized per TODO.
+  .. [#] BoreholesOrTrenches/Count autosized by assuming 1 for every ton of ground source heat pump cooling capacity.
+The BoreholesOrTrenches/Count minimum is 1.
   .. [#] BoreholesOrTrenches/Length must be between 79.0 ft and 500.0 ft.
          To permit interpolation, each borefield configuration in the library has g-function values corresponding to heights of 24, 48, 96, 192, and 384 m.
          BoreholesOrTrenches/Length therefore has a minimum of 24 m (or 79 ft).